 Second, contact the OSU Office of International Services in the Division of International Programs at (541) 737-6310.
 OSU cannot provide you legal advice but can provide you with a list of available resources.

-No, the executive order applies only to entry to the U.S. The ability to apply for and extend current work visa status for eligible students and scholars or to apply for Lawful Permanent Residence or U.S. Citizenship from within the United States has not been impacted.
-The order does call for a review of the conferral of such immigration benefits to the affected groups.
+No, the proclamation applies only to entry to the U.S. The ability to apply for and extend current work visa status for eligible students and scholars or to apply for Lawful Permanent Residence or U.S. Citizenship from within the United States has not been impacted.

 Maintaining your current immigration status at all times is critical.
 If you have the ability to obtain a more durable immigration status such as Lawful Permanent Residence or U.S. Citizenship, taking steps to do so may improve your ability to remain in the U.S. and travel internationally in the future without interruption.

 Each student and employee is a valued member of our university community.
 OSU remains unwavering in its commitment to inclusive excellence, social justice, diversity of all kinds and the safety of all people.
-OSU is fully committed to support studentsí pursuit of their education and facultyís work in teaching and research.
-Student admissions, employee hiring and research assignment process has not changed in light of the executive orders.
+OSU is fully committed to support students’ pursuit of their education and faculty’s work in teaching and research.
+Student admissions, employee hiring and research assignment process has not changed in light of the proclamations or executive orders.

-International students in the U.S who are eligible for research opportunities are not impacted by the executive order.
-Due to Export Administration Regulations (EAR), ß734.2(b)(2)(ii) on Deemed Export, some research restrictions apply to foreign nationals.
+International students in the U.S who are eligible for research opportunities are not impacted by the proclamation.
+Due to Export Administration Regulations (EAR), §734.2(b)(2)(ii) on Deemed Export, some research restrictions apply to foreign nationals.
 Students with specific cases of concern should contact the Office of Equal Opportunity and Access.
 Additional information on Export Administration Regulations is available from the OSU Research Office's Office of Research Integrity or the U.S. Department of Commerce Bureau of Industry and Security.

 On April 18, 2017, a new executive order, Executive Order 13788, titled "Buy American and Hire American" was signed.
 In the "Hire American" portion of the executive order, the U.S. Departments of Labor, Justice, Homeland Security and State are directed to review current laws governing the H-1B program and suggest changes to prioritize the most skilled and highest paid positions.
 The federal agencies are also directed to review all visa programs and take action to prevent fraud and abuse in order to protect the interests of U.S. workers.
 The executive order does not specify dates by which these reviews or actions must take place.
 Read about Executive Order 13788 on whitehouse.gov.